Surgery for early kidney cancer

 - If you are having a radical nephrectomy, the surgeon will clamp off and divide the major blood vessels and tubes to the affected kidney before removing it.

 - This is also called minimally invasive surgery or laparoscopic surgery.

-- The surgeon will make several small cuts in the skin and insert a tiny instrument with a light and camera (laparoscope) into one of the openings.
-The laparoscope sends images of your body to a video monitor.
-The surgeon watches the images on the monitor for guidance during the operation.
+- The surgeon will make a few small cuts in the skin, then insert a tiny instrument with a light and camera (laparoscope) into one of the cuts.

-- This is a type of keyhole surgery using a robotic device.
+- This is a type of keyhole surgery performed with help from a robotic system.

-- The surgeon sits at a control panel to see a three-dimensional image and moves robotic arms that hold the instruments.
+- The surgeon sits at a control panel to see a 3-dimensional picture and moves robotic arms that hold the instruments.

-- Robotic surgery has allowed more partial nephrectomies to be performed with keyhole surgery, reducing complications and improving recovery time.
+- Robotic surgery has meant that more partial nephrectomies can be performed with keyhole surgery, reducing complications and improving recovery time.

 Compared to open surgery, both keyhole (laparoscopic) surgery and robot-assisted surgery usually mean a shorter hospital stay, less pain and a faster recovery time.
 But in some cases, open surgery may be a better option.

 See our general section on Surgery for more information about surgery and recovery.